MichaelD58/Daily-Message-Board/README.md

 in specific directories and files and can be viewed on the message board.

 ### Execution
+You will need to change the filepath variable in the Server java file.

 This can be run by opening two terminals: The Server (will be referred to as A) and The Client (will be referred to as B).